Don Debelak offers affordable patents http://www.patentsbydondebelak.com

 Why is an obvious benefit important?
 Unless you can afford a big advertising and marketing campaign, your product will need to sell on a shelf without anyone offering a big sales presentation.
 The product needs to sell itself.

 Sara Blakely did amateur comedy is her spare time and one night before going on stage, she put on some cream colored pants, but everything she put on under them showed lines.
 She had already decided to wear open toed shoes, so she couldn’t wear panty hose either.
 Out of options, Blakely cut off the feet of her panty hose and went on stage.
 The legs kept on rolling up on her, but she realized that she was onto a great idea – footless panty hose.
-She launched her company, Spanx, which has become a huge success.
-Her product line had greatly expanded beyond footless panty hose to a whole line of body shaping undergarments (even for men), not girdles, but firm enough so many users claim they loose two inches when wearing them.
-Spanx comes in a variety of shapes, that run from the bra line to the thigh, and smooth out the look of all undergarments as well as shaping up the body so it looks its very best in almost any outfit.
+Seven years later Spanx was on its way to becoming $150 million business.
+Her product line had greatly expanded beyond footless panty hose to a whole line of body shaping undergarments, not girdles, but enough to firm so that many users claim they loose two inches when wearing them.
+Spanx comes in a variety of shapes, that run from the bra line to the thigh, and the smooth out the look over all undergarments as well as shaping up the body so it looks its very best in almost any outfit.

 Panty lines are a problem that most, if not all, women have faced.
 Also, many women are always searching for ways to look their best.
 When presented with a product that can cover up panty lines, even with open toed shoes, and at the same time shape up their bodies, women instantly understand the benefit.
 It is this instant recognition of the benefit, along with edgy and effective marketing and packaging, which has turned Spanx into the huge success it is today.